MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/carriercontrolschema/element-password.md

 ---
-Description: Defines optional password credentials to be presented using HTTP-Auth to log on to the Mobile Network Operator's network when retrieving the provisioning file.
+description: Defines optional password credentials to be presented using HTTP-Auth to log on to the Mobile Network Operator's network when retrieving the provisioning file.
 Search.Product: eADQiWindows 10XVcnh
 title: Password
 ms.assetid: a7a63a7c-31d7-42bb-8e04-557306980baf